 I’m all about finding the best side to sit on for any given transportation.
 However, in the case of this ferry ride, the side doesn’t really matter.
 Since the boat will head directly away from Buenos Aires, views of the city are limited and brief.

 As you arrive in Colonia, the driver’s side will give you views of Colonia’s lighthouse and shoreline.
 It’s pretty, but nothing compared to what you’ll see when walking around Colonia.

 Fun fact: Río de la Plata translates to “Silver River” in English.
 The Spanish named this river believing that it would be their means to transport local silver.
 As it turns out, local silver didn’t exist!

 There are two floors on the ferry.
 If you’re looking to beat the crowds when you arrive in Colonia, sit on the first floor close to where you enter.
-The second floor will give you higher views and tends to fill quicker than the first floor.
+The second floor will give you higher views and tends to fill more quickly than the first floor.

 The ferry has a café, souvenir shop, and restrooms on board.
 There’s no WiFi, so make sure to get your fill of free WiFi at the ferry terminal in Buenos Aires.
 There’s also a small charging station at the Puerto Madero ferry terminal but no outlets on the ferry itself, from what I could find.
 The ferry felt a bit outdated but is more than suitable for a one-hour ride.